mbonig/rds-tools/README.md

 # DatabaseScript

-Provides a Custom Resource and Lambda Function that will run in given script against a given database.
+Provides a Custom Resource and Lambda Function that will run a given script against a given database.

 ```typescript
 const databaseInstance = new DatabaseInstance(stack, 'test-database', {